tristaZero/tristaZero.github.io/README.md

 - As the PMC for Distributed Database Middleware Platform (Apache ShardingSphere)
 - As the core developer for Distributed Transaction Middleware Platform (JDTX, None-OpenSource)
 - Take charge of Automated Database Management Platform (MySQL, Python, DevOps)
-- Data source management for MySQL (Data modeling, Recovery, Back up, Performance and so on)
+- Data base management for MySQL (Data modeling, Recovery, Back up, Performance and so on)

 ### ▶ Activities

 ### ▶ Articles

 &nbsp;&nbsp;&nbsp;&nbsp; **Experience**